 Tech regulation is unusual in American politics: both parties are increasingly critical of large technology companies, but for different reasons.
 Democrats focus on data privacy, algorithmic harms, content moderation failures, and the suppression of competitive small businesses.
 Republicans focus on perceived censorship of conservative viewpoints, Section 230 liability protections, TikTok’s Chinese ownership, and the concentration of economic power in a small number of coastal companies that they believe lean ideologically left.

-The 2025 Gallup survey finding 68% of Americans believe big tech has too much power shows 72% of Democrats and 64% of Republicans agreeing — a narrow partisan gap unusual in contemporary American polling.
+The 2025 Gallup survey finding 68% of Americans believe big tech polling has too much power shows 72% of Democrats and 64% of Republicans agreeing — a narrow partisan gap unusual in contemporary American polling.
 This convergence in public opinion has not yet translated into major federal legislation, largely because tech companies spend heavily on lobbying, the two parties’ diagnoses of the problem differ, and the technical complexity of the legislation makes compromise difficult.

 Google Antitrust: What the Court Found